glippi/berlin-clock/README.md

 </div>

-This project contains the implementation of the berlin clock kata.
+Simple implementation of the berlin clock kata.
 It's made of two main parts: the **clock engine** and the **UI**.
 Everything is completely driven by **tests**, with `Jest` and `@testing-library/react`.

 ## Clock engine

-The file `clockEngine.js` contains the code responsible for translating the Date into the format expected by the Berlin Clock.
-The file `clockEngine.test.js` contains the tests - this is the case for leveraging parameterized tests, running multiple cases in a cleaner, simpler and more readable way.
+The file `clockEngine.js` contains the code responsible for translating the `Date` into the format expected by the Berlin Clock.
+This was a good case for leveraging parameterized tests (see `clockEngine.test.js`).

+The function `startClock` is responsible for starting the timer, and expects a Date.
+For this reason, in the tests `startClock.test.js` we used mocked date in order to have full control of the expected output of the function unders test.

 ## UI